 As the lead study group on multimedia coding, systems and applications, including ubiquitous applications, Study Group 16 meets the demands of a fast-evolving market by producing standards for multimedia communication systems that take advantage of both emerging and existing technologies.

-In this regard, Study Group 16 has been successful in producing numerous Recommendations that address topical areas such as multimedia terminal design, home networking, multimedia architecture, audiovisual communications, multimedia conferencing, media coding, multimedia content, multimedia security, metadata, multimedia directories, multimedia service description and multimedia delivery systems.
+In this regard, Study Group 16 has been successful in producing numerous Recommendations that address topical areas such as multimedia terminal design, home networking, multimedia architecture, audiovisual communications, multimedia conferencing, media coding, multimedia content representation and delivery, IPTV systems, digital signage systems, multimedia security, metadata, multimedia directories and multimedia service description.

-As broadband services over various access technologies have evolved and with the advent of the new network technologies (including new generations of mobile networks), the desire and need for enhanced multimedia services have gained momentum and, as is typical when there is rapid evolution in a new technology area, proprietary multimedia service solutions precede standard interoperable solutions.
-Specifically, with the surge of multimedia services such as video streaming and the desire to offer IPTV services, the market is in serious need of standardized interoperable solutions, especially at the multimedia applications layer.
-Interoperability will provide benefit for all the players in the value-chain, especially at the multimedia applications layer, and encourage growth of this market.
+Since broadband services over various access technologies are constantly evolving and gaining more and more popularity, in conjunction with the advances on user interfaces and terminal devices, there is a growing need for new integrated multimedia services where users can seamlessly switch amongst the different multimedia consumption experiences available from multiple sources.
+Specifically, with SG16's success on creating a series of Recommendations covering the diverse aspects of IPTV services, systems and platforms, the market now demands standardized interoperable solutions that encompass all forms of IP-based television services.
+IPTV is a multimedia service including television, video, audio, text, graphics and data delivered over IP based networks that are managed to provide the required level of QoS and QoE, security, interactivity and reliability.
+SG16 has noticed how IPTV service providers and network providers are starting to aggregate multiple services beyond those sourced from their managed network with QoS and has the expertise to provide the needed approaches and harmonized solutions for IP-based television services.

-IPTV is a multimedia service encompassing television, video, audio, text, graphics and data delivered over IP based networks which are managed to provide the required level of QoS and QoE, security, interactivity and reliability.
-Standards for IPTV, especially those for application and terminal aspects, are of immediate relevance to ITU-T in general and to Study Group 16 in particular.
-Study Group 16 is interested, amongst other things, in the associated multimedia (including IPTV) application and terminal aspects.
+Digital signage (DS) systems and services have aroused public interest due to various kinds of effective presentation and the feature of the user interaction in advertisement, which is different from the traditional unidirectional advertisement.
+It is possible to provide optimal contents containing personalized advertisements that target individual audiences through interactions between the audiences and a digital signage system.
+Due to their point-to-multipoint architecture and their potential for contextual adaptation, DS systems are also ideally suited to provide information to the public in the event of emergencies.

-This Question is intended to produce deliverables related to study IPTV platforms, including inter alia middleware, applications, metadata, content formats and their uses, which will facilitate effective and interoperable use of the IPTV systems.
+This Question is intended to produce deliverables related to study IP-based television and digital signage services, including their support for interactivity, middleware, multimedia applications, enhanced user interfaces, metadata, content formats and their uses, including UHDTV, virtual reality (VR) and augmented reality (AR).
+The Question will also study the mechanisms for content delivery networks and edge computing needed to facilitate effective and interoperable use of existing and future IP-based television and digital signage services.

 Study items